rredbird/sparked-backend/README.md

 	- 27017 is the default mongodb port
 	- coda-mongo-db is the name of this instance in docker

+Troubleshooting:
+- If mongo docker image can not start it may help to restart docker.

 # Java & Gradle
 1. Install java-sdk (tested with 10.0.1)
 	- test java nstallation and version with "java -version"